 Information regarding Coronavirus (COVID-19)

-Consistent with OBA’s Aims and Objectives (below), for Coronavirus (COVID-19) we have compiled resources below for your use and information from the State of Oklahoma, as well as the federal Center for Disease Control (CDC), the Federal Emergency Management Agency (FEMA) and the Oklahoma District Courts.
-As this issue is developing quickly, we urge you to revisit the pages at these links below for new information which is being posted daily.
+Consistent with the OBA’s Aims and Objectives (below), for Coronavirus (COVID-19) we have compiled resources below for your use and information from the State of Oklahoma, the federal Center for Disease Control (CDC), the Federal Emergency Management Agency (FEMA), the Oklahoma District Courts and Oklahoma Supreme Court Network.

 Oklahoma Court Resources and Information